 The collection of climate data is showing the Southwest is trending hotter & drier, over the past decade.
 A UCLA researcher explained the relationship between heat and humidity in the environment.8

 Soil moisture contributes to humidity, which then moderates temperatures.

 Southwestern US areas have been experiencing earlier spring-like temperatures, which sucks water vapor from the ground.
 (Higher temperatures increase water evaporation.9)

 Leaving less available for cooling when temperatures really heat up.
 By summer, the earth is much drier.8

 In the southwest region climate, comparing average temperatures, there's been an increase since the year 2000, when compared to the overall trend in records kept from 1895.9

 When June arrives, the affects of drying winds often still surface.

 Highest temperatures are in the 90s and into the 100s, depending on where you are.
 As soon as the sun goes down, temps can drop 20 to 30 degrees, though!

-By the Summer Solstice, prevailing winds changes are in the works.
+By the Summer Solstice, prevailing wind changes are in the works.
 Monsoon Season for the southwest is knocking at the door.
-Most welcome by all!
+Mostly welcomed by all!

 See References For Southwest Region Climate>